Select the ‘Create Account’ link or login to My Account.

-You can receive the HPV vaccination at the Immunization Clinic at Denver Health (605 Bannock St., 1st Floor, Denver, CO 80204).
+Please contact the Health Center at Auraria first at 303-615-9999 for a referral.
+You can receive the HPV vaccination with the referral at the Immunization Clinic at Denver Health (605 Bannock St., 1st Floor, Denver, CO 80204).
 Their phone number is 303-602-3520.
 You will need to bring your insurance ID card with you.

 The UHCSR policy for the HPV vaccine is approved for females before age 27.
 Males can also be covered under the healthcare reform preventive care (ACA) guidelines, but they have to qualify under certain risk factors.

 Yes.
 The student must use the services of the Health Center at Auraria first, where outpatient treatment will be administered or referral issued.
 Expenses incurred for medical treatment rendered outside of the Health Center for which no prior

 approval or referral is obtained are excluded from the coverage of the benefits otherwise payable under the Schedule of Benefits.
 A referral issued by the Health Center must accompany the claim when submitted.
 Only one referral is required for